ianjmoore/IJM-Sample-Work/README.md

 ## Ian J. Moore - Sample Work Repository

 Hello, and welcome to my Sample Work repository!
 Listed below are a brief sampling of some of my deliverables from various projects and internships.
-Enjoy and don't hesitate to get in contact with me if you would like clarification.
+Enjoy and don't hesitate to get in contact with me if you would like to chat.
 You can reach me at:<br>

-*email:* ijmoore@uvm.edu<br>
+*email:* ian.j.moore95@gmail.com<br>
 *phone:* (207) 865-6548<br>

 ***